RWaltersMA/stockgenmongo/README.md

-# Stock Ticker Generation tool for MongoDB
+# Stock Ticker Generation tool

-This application will randomly create fictitious company names, stock symbols and sample data and insert them into a MongoDB collection.
+This application will randomly create fictitious company names, stock symbols and sample data and insert them into a MongoDB collection or an Apache Kafka Topic.
 This repository contains both the python application and optional docker compose scripts if you choose to run the application within a docker container.

 Sample console output: